 - Employees in HK understand the corporate culture in mainland China.
 Therefore, trading and doing business with the Chinese becomes very easy for HK resident company;

 - All HK resident firms allow foreign investors to take advantage of legal tax exemption, while at the same time being able to extract funds from regional subsidiaries in the form of dividends, management fees and royalties;

 - HK is a paradise for high net worth foreign entrepreneurs.
 The city currently hosts many wealthy Chinese entrepreneurs and is, as a result, synonymous with luxury and houses some of the biggest brands in the world.

 |Interview with Aidan Healy on HK business registration|

 Disadvantages of Hong Kong company registration

-- A Hong Kong company formation requires annual submission of audited financial statements to the Inland Revenue Department.
+- A HK business registration requires annual submission of audited financial statements to the Inland Revenue Department.
 Our experts are HK accounting specialists and so, Healy Consultants assists our Clients efficiently and effectively complete this obligation;

 - Banks in HK have become very selective of their customers due to the very high global demand for their services; consequently, opening a corporate bank account in HK can be a cumbersome process;